lightninglabs/lightning-terminal/README.md

 ## Usage
 Read the [walkthrough](doc/WALKTHROUGH.md) document to learn more about how to use LiT.

+## Troubleshooting
+If you encounter any issues please see our [troubleshooting guide](./doc/troubleshooting.md).

 ## Build from source
 If you’d prefer to compile from source code please follow [these instructions](./doc/compile.md).